The arrival of American evacuees from a virus-plagued cruise ship docked in Japan nearly doubled the number of coronavirus cases on U.S. soil to 29.

 An Arizona man in his 20s is the state's only case of the virus, The Arizona Republic reported last week.
 He had recently traveled to Wuhan and is described as a member of the Arizona State University community, although he does not live in university housing.

 The patient lives in Arizona's most populous county, Maricopa County.

-The patients in San Diego are the seventh and eighth cases in California.
 The state confirmed its first cases in January.
-Other confirmed cases are two patients in Santa Clara County, two in nearby San Benito County, one in Los Angeles County and one in Orange County.
+Confirmed cases are two patients in Santa Clara County, two in San Diego, two in nearby San Benito County, one in Los Angeles County and one in Orange County.

 "The two cases in San Benito County are spouses, one of whom traveled to China and one who did not," the California Department of Public Health said in a statement.
 "This marks the first instance of close household person-to-person transmission of novel coronavirus in California.
 There is no evidence of person-to-person transmission in the general public in California."

 The health department is working with labs throughout California so that the facilities are able to rapidly test for the virus.